Post by Kristal Sawatzke and Blake MacKenzie, Twin Cities Habitat Staff

 The mission drives everyone at Twin Cities Habitat for Humanity, including the AmeriCorps members.
 You see it at a build site where volunteers raise walls alongside the people who will one day buy that Habitat home.
 Or at a home celebration, where volunteers, sponsors, staff, friends, and family come together to celebrate a homebuyer’s journey to homeownership.
 When you ask staff about the culture of Habitat, their first response is that we are mission-driven: eliminating poverty housing from the Twin Cities and making decent, affordable shelter for all people a matter of conscience is what we do on a daily basis!

 Every year, more than 80,000 people serve in AmeriCorps and are tackling some of the biggest issues in the United States!
 From focusing on affordable housing to education to the opioid crisis, AmeriCorps members get things done.
 When applying for future employment or education opportunities, having AmeriCorps listed on your resume is a huge benefit.
 It speaks to your character, passion, and dedication.
 And you never know who is reading through your resume – perhaps they were an AmeriCorps member too!
 Serving in AmeriCorps is also a great way to learn the ins and outs of working at a nonprofit.
 More than 30% of Twin Cities Habitat staff served in AmeriCorps, so it is a fantastic way of getting your foot in the door!

 You can do anything for a year.
 Why not serve your community?

-We're currently recruiting for full-year AmeriCorps terms beginning early fall 2018.
-Most positions are facilitating volunteers in the field, but office positions are occasionally available as well.
-Visit our AmeriCorps page for more info, or contact Kristal Sawatzke with any questions at firstname.lastname@example.org.
+We're currently recruiting for summer AmeriCorps terms beginning May 27, 2020, and full-year AmeriCorps terms beginning early fall 2020.
+Most positions are facilitating volunteers in the field, but a few office positions are available as well.
+Visit our AmeriCorps page for more info, or email AmeriCorpsProgram@tchabitat.org with any questions.